CoderRocha/the-guesser/README.md

 - 12 Randomly positioned cards each time a new game is started
 - Option to start a new game anytime you want
-- Music ambience to cheer you up (or to spook you up, it depends on your mood)
+- A "Turns" counter so you can see how many turns it took to you finish the game
-- Last but not least, a "Turns" counter so you can see how many turns it took to you finish the game
+- Last but not least, some music ambience to cheer you up (or to spook you up, it depends on your mood)

 ## Technologies used in this project